Self-Soothing: Definition + 14 Techniques & Skills to Soothe Yourself

 1. Eat a Self-Soothing Diet

 We all have a gene called catechol-O-methyltransferase (COMT).
-The COMT gene plays a big role in removing stress hormones, like norepinephrine and epinephrine, from our bodies.
+The COMT gene plays a big role in removing stress hormones, like norepinephrine and epinephrine, from our bodies (To learn even more, check out our COMT Program).
 Many of us—myself included—have a version of the gene that is slow and sluggish.
 That means that when we're stressed (or excited) and our body releases stress hormones, our bodies take longer to clear them and return back to normal.
 By eating the right foods we can support this gene and help it do its job more easily.

 First, we can decrease the stress hormone load in our bodies by reducing our intake of caffeine, green/black tea, coffee, and chocolate.